sxs-collaboration/spectre/docs/MainSite/Installation.md

     `git checkout v6.8.0` to switch to a supported, stable release of Charm++.
   * Charm++ is compiled by running
     `./build charm++ ARCH OPTIONS`.
-    To figure out the correct target architecture and options, you can simply run `./build`; the script will then ask you questions to guide you towards the correct settings (see notes below for additional details).
+    To figure out the correct target architecture and options, you can run `./build`; the script will then ask you questions to guide you towards the correct settings (see notes below for additional details).
     Then compile Charm++.